Sgt JG Sharratt RAF 544278; S/Ldr RAF 49550 1917—2007

 ‘B’ Flight, 211 Squadron, El Daba, cAugust 1939 (Sharratt collection)

 Another wonderful addition to the 211 Squadron Blenheim story.
 JG joined ‘B’ Flight of the Squadron in the last months of peace.
 At Daba, his camera caught four aircraft of the Flight in close order still with their immediate pre-war codes: LJ-R leading, LJ-P to the left.
 The third aircraft carries no squadron code at all, while only LJ is visible on the fourth.
-The photograph appears to be on orthochrome film, the aircraft in European paint, and both R and P seem to have the white (or very light grey) neat 3-D letter-form also seen in the photos of another early arrival, M Sainsbury, and of CFR Clark.
+The photograph appears to be on orthochrome film, the aircraft in European paint, and both R and P seem to have the white (or very light grey) neat 3-D letter-form also seen in the photos of another early arrival, M Sainsbury, and of CFR Clark (my father).
 For decades, the use of the LJ code by the Squadron was regarded as “unrecorded”.

 War, it is said, is made up of long periods of boredom and short bursts of intense excitement.
 As aircrew under training in an operational Squadron, Sharratt was to find the pace of events slow and flying hours hard to come by.
 By year’s end, he had just 10:25hrs in the flying log.
 Then came two months without so much as a circuit.
 With war far away, endless days of sun and sand may have started to drag somewhat.